3-1-1-Codeup/project/README.md

 ### Acquire Data:
 - Data was gathered from "The City of San Antonio" website
     - https://data.sanantonio.gov/dataset/service-calls/resource/20eb6d22-7eac-425a-85c1-fdb365fd3cd7

 - Added data from the following website to create features such as per_capita_income, voter_turnout, etc.
     - https://sa2020.org/city-council-profiles

 ### Prepare Data
-*All funcitons for the following preparation can be found in the wrangle.py file on our github repository.*
+*All functtons for the following preparation can be found in the wrangle.py file on our github repository.*
 - Make case id the index
 - Handle null values
 - Remove features that are not needed